gojimmypi/IoT_BBQ/Assignments/Final_Project_Report.md

 ![Hello_UART.png](./images/Hello_UART.png)

 This particular screen snip (above) is interesting.
 Note the seemingly stray "105" value.
-Apparetly this where the thread tried to grab a mutex to use the UART, but it was not available on a timely basis, so it skipped thhe entire "1 weight" part of the message.
+Apparently this is where the thread tried to grab a mutex to use the UART, but one was not available on a timely basis, so it skipped the entire "1 weight" part of the message.
 Recall this occurs in [two steps](https://github.com/gojimmypi/IoT_BBQ/blob/29255d7aa78ec70aa6fd3b76e06db336202eda09/IoT_BBQ_STM32/_main_LED_Thread1.c#L57):

 ```
         UART_TxMessageIntValue(WeightMessage, sizeof(WeightMessage), CurrentTankWeight);